ThothLogos/odin-rubyprogramming/README.md

 05 - Enumerable Methods

-  A simple task to build several of the built-in sorting methods by hand, to explore enumerator functionality.
+  A task to build many of the built-in sorting methods by hand, to explore enumerable type functionality.

     - Add your new methods onto the existing Enumerable module.
     - Create #my_each, a method that is identical to #each but (obviously) does not use #each.
 You'll need to remember the yield statement.
 Make sure it returns the same thing as #each as well.